 The hotel houses a spa that my father “tested” on the second day and recommends.
 Aside for that, the small common area has board games and a collection of books to while away the time when you feel lethargic not having done anything all day long – which probably happened by the river in a hammock chair.

 So, the idea of being at The Glasshouse is to be outside doing something or nothing; taking in the fresh air, admiring nature, honing your photographing skills, or trying to achieve inner calm sitting next to the expeditious Ganga.

 There’s something about vacations and mountain air that make us city folk extremely hungry.
 I remember a holiday we had taken where upon arrival to our hotel in Kasauli we headed straight to the restaurant and asked the half-asleep waiter to bring one plate of every vegetarian snack they had on their menu.
 Bewildered and still stumbling in his sleep, he had made his way to the kitchen probably to wake the cook up.
-The look of amazement on his face upon seeing a family of four gulping down so much food in so little time is engraved in my mind – not supermodels or actresses, this is what’s engraved in my mind…hmpf!
+The look of amazement on his face upon seeing a family of four gulping down so much food in so little time is engraved in my mind – not supermodels or actresses, this is what’s embedded in my mind…hmpf!

 Glasshouse on the Ganges is situated such that you have to drive anywhere from 2-10 kilometres to get food from a dhaba or a restaurant.
 While it may work during lunch, nighttime driving in the hills is never recommended.
 This means you are stuck with having the buffet at the hotel since they do not have an a-la-carte menu.